Pittsburgh Cerebral Palsy Lawyer

 Several things could cause a child to develop cerebral palsy, which results from abnormal brain development or damage to the brain.

-Congenital cerebral palsy, however, is much more common, being 85 to 90 percent of all cerebral palsy diagnoses.
+Congenital cerebral palsy, however, is much more common, accounting for 85 to 90% of all cerebral palsy diagnoses.
 Congenital cerebral palsy occurs before birth and can occur due to the following:

 • Low birth weight